 Document on-call procedures.
 Make sure on-call duties, schedules, and procedures are documented and shared to all team members.
 Keep this information up-to-date at all times.

 Document escalation procedures for third-party dependencies.
-If your application depends on external third-party services that you don't directly control, you must have a plan to deal with outages.
+If your application depends on external third-party services that you don't directly control, you need a plan to deal with outages.
 Create documentation for your planned mitigation processes.
 Include support contacts and escalation paths.

 Use configuration management.
 Configuration changes should be planned, visible to operations, and recorded.
 This could take the form of a configuration management database, or a configuration-as-code approach.
 Configuration should be audited regularly to ensure that what's expected is actually in place.

 Get an Azure support plan and understand the process.
 Azure offers a number of support plans.
 Determine the right plan for your needs, and make sure the entire team knows how to use it.
 Team members should understand the details of the plan, how the support process works, and how to open a support ticket with Azure.
-If you are anticipating a high-scale event, Azure support can assist you with increasing your service limits.
-For more information, see the Azure Support FAQs.
+If you're expecting a high-scale event, Azure support can assist you with increasing your service limits.
+For more information, see the Azure support FAQs.

 Follow least-privilege principles when granting access to resources.
 Carefully manage access to resources.
 Access should be denied by default, unless a user is explicitly given access to a resource.
-Only grant a user access to what they need to complete their tasks.
+Only grant users access to what they need to complete their tasks.
 Track user permissions and perform regular security audits.

 Use Azure role-based access control.
-Assigning user accounts and access to resources should not be a manual process.
-Use Azure role-based access control (Azure RBAC) grant access based on Azure Active Directory identities and groups.
+Assigning user accounts and access to resources shouldn't be a manual process.
+Use Azure role-based access control (Azure RBAC) to grant access based on Azure Active Directory identities and groups.

-Use a bug tracking system to track issues.
-Without a good way to track issues, it's easy to miss items, duplicate work, or introduce additional problems.
+Use a bug tracking system to track problems.
+Without a good way to track problems, it's easy to miss items, duplicate work, or introduce new problems.
 Don't rely on informal person-to-person communication to track the status of bugs.
 Use a bug tracking tool to record details about problems, assign resources to address them, and provide an audit trail of progress and status.